Muhajir

 Etiquette And Customs

-Muhajirs follow traditional South Asian customs, including hospitality, respect for elders, and modesty in dress and behavior.
+Muhajirs follow traditional South Asian customs, including hospitality, respect for elders, and formal greetings.

 Community Strengths Resilience